sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 ### Miscellaneous

 #### Driver's License
-If you have a G in Ontario, you can take a written test in California to get a full license.
+If you have a G in Ontario, Stephen has heard that you can take a written test in California to get a full license.
+However, the California DMV seems to [say otherwise](http://www.dmv.ca.gov/dl/dl_info.htm#two500).